 You are a minority or a woman and you want to finance a business?
 A hint.
 Don't go to a bank, unless your credit is crystal clear.
-Look for money from people who know you: your family, friends, business associates, your bartender, your credit card company...Still, if you must go to a bank or other financing organization, take the following hints: Get all of your research and data together and prepare a solid business plan;
+And even then, go to a credit union.
+Look for money from people who know you: your family, friends, business associates, your bartender, your credit card company...Still, if you must go to a bank or other financing organization, take the following hints:

 Check your credit report, (See buttons and links below and to the left for several credit reporting services.);